 [Alternative surface-water criteria may be calculated in accordance with subparagraph (A) of this subdivision or may be approved in writing by the Commissioner in accordance with subparagraph (B) of this subdivision.]
 The commissioner may approve or deny in writing a request for a release-specific alternative surface water protection criteria or an alternative method of demonstrating compliance with surface water protection criteria.
 No request under this subdivision shall be approved until it is demonstrated to the commissioner's satisfaction that such alternative criteria or alternative method for demonstrating compliance will protect all existing and proposed uses of surface water and is protective of human health and the environment.
-A request for such approval shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs.
-Upon receipt of such request the commissioner shall specify which of the following shall be provided to the commissioner:
+A request for such approval shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs, and may also include:

-[(A) An alternative surface-water protection criterion may be calculated for a substance in Appendix D of the most recent Water Quality Standards by multiplying the lower of the human health or aquatic life criterion for such substance in said Appendix D by where Q plume is equal to the average daily discharge of polluted ground water from the subject ground-water plume.]
+[(A) An alternative surface-water protection criterion may be calculated for a substance in Appendix D of the most recent Water Quality Standards by multiplying the lower of the human health or aquatic life criterion for such substance in said Appendix D by [(0.25x7Q10)/Qplume] where Q plume is equal to the average daily discharge of polluted ground water from the subject ground-water plume.]

-[(B)] (A) [The Commissioner may approve an alternative surface-water protection criterion to be applied to a particular substance at a particular release area.
-Any person requesting such approval shall submit to the Commissioner (i) a report on the] The Q99 stream flow rate [, under seven day ten year low flow conditions,] of the surface water body into which the subject [ground water] groundwater plume discharges;
+[(B)](A) [The Commissioner may approve an alternative surface-water protection criterion to be applied to a particular substance at a particular release area.
+Any person requesting such approval shall submit to the Commissioner (i) a report on the] The Q99 stream flow rate[, under seven day ten year low flow conditions,] of the surface water body into which the subject ground[]water plume discharges;

-(B) [(ii) a report on] The identification of other surface water or [ground water] groundwater discharges to the surface water body within one-half mile [upstream] of the areal extent of the subject [ground-water] groundwater plume [,]:
+(B) [(ii) a report on] The identification of other surface water or ground[]water discharges to the surface water body within one-half mile [upstream] of the areal extent of the subject ground[-]water plume[,];